quiltdata/quilt/docs/advanced-features/s3-bucket-organization.md

 For this reason, packages offer both metadata tags and infinite _logical_ views atop _physical_ locations in S3.
-Metadata tags prevent file names from getting longer and longer to spatchcock metadata.
+Metadata tags prevent file names from getting longer and longer to hackily include metadata.

 With Quilt packages you can place one S3 object in a thousand packages without ever copying that object.
 Or you can "reorganize" S3 without moving any objects, with custom views of S3 for each team, by using Quilt packages and the `.set*()` API calls.